 We are providing regular updates on this page for those of you concerned about the Coronavirus situation and the possible impact on your holiday.

 With the summer 2020 season successfully behind us and having operated in all our main destinations from July to November, we are pleased to advise that we completed the summer without a single case of COVID 19 on any of our holidays, including flotillas, beach clubs, cabin charter or sailing schools.
 The feedback from our guests was that the precautions and distancing measures in place worked very well, without adversely affecting their holiday and the point has been well proven that holidaying afloat on a yacht within one’s family or social bubble, with sensible precautions and protective measures in place is about as safe as it gets.

-In line with the latest UK government restrictions, we have no departures from the UK operating over the current period and through to May, though our bareboat bases in Greece and Croatia are anticipated to be open from the beginning of May whilst our Greek and Croatia-based Sailing schools will also start weekly courses from the beginning of May.
+In line with the latest UK government restrictions, we have no departures from the UK operating over the current period and through to the 17th May, though our bareboat bases in Greece and Croatia will be open from the middle of May whilst our Greek and Croatia-based Sailing schools will also start weekly courses from the middle of May.